lordasd/6-Color-Game/README.txt

-OOP 2 - Ex04 - STL & Algorithms SFML 6 Color
+STL & Algorithms SFML 6 Color
 -------------------
 Name: David Zaydenberg
 -------------------
 Summary:

-Recreate 6 color game in SFML using STL and it's algorithms and implementing a generic data structure(Graph).
+Recreation of 6 color game with SFML using STL, algorithms and implementing a generic data structure(Graph).
 In this game you have a board with colors and shapes.
 You play agains a computer on 3 difficulties.
 You choose a color to capture